iliketurtles83/video-game-recommender-v2/README.md

 ## Video Game Recommender System v2

 ### Description
-Using a large game metadata dataset that also includes old-school games, do the Word2Vec thing and get recommendations based on cosine similarity.
-Code for creating a matrix row by row is in the notebook as doing cosine_similarity(matrix, matrix) will likely not be possible unless you have 64GB.
+A video game recommender system using a larger game dataset based on Launchbox metadata.
+The dataset was cleaned and preprocessed.
+Then Word2Vec was used to create a word vector database.
+Description vectors were created based on the word vectors with one-hot encoded genres added afterwards.
+A recommendation function is included that calculates cosine similarity on the fly.
+Code for creating an entire similarity matrix row by row is also included but it takes time.
+This is because if you simply try creating the matrix using cosine_similarity(matrix, matrix), you will need around 44GB of RAM.

 ### Instructions
 - Install ARRM (Windows only)
 - In Users/%username%/AppData/Roaming/Nexouille Soft/arrm/Database, you will find a bunch of MS Access .mdb files.
-Its either the Launchbox.mdb or Gametdb.mdb.
+The data is in the launchbox.mdb file under the Game schema.
-- Extract the data and convert it e.g. use MS Access to export data to MS Excel.
+- Extract the data and convert it.
+In this case the schema was exported to multiple Excel files in MS Access due to export row limits.
 - Run cells in the notebook as desired

+### Notes
+Still learning Word2Vec and what the different parameters do.
+So could be an even better model.